Nowomeister/safercopy/README.md

   Copy 47.7 shipped with AmigaOS 3.2.3 silently ignores the VERIFY, DATES and BUF/BUFFER keywords documented in the AmigaDOS 3.2.3 manual.
-  On USB stacks (Poseidon) and FAT95, this causes random incomplete file copies with no error reported - particularly destructive during large backups involving millions of files.
+  It features error buffering.
+Errors gets printed both immediately AND are summarised at the end.
+There's no need to watch the terminal for ages.

-FIXES vs COPY 47.7
+FIXES over COPY 47.7

   - BUF/BUFFER  : actually uses the specified buffer size (default 512KB).
-                  Critical for USB performance: reduces DOS calls from 700/sec to ~1/sec for a 500MB file.

   - DATES       : actually calls SetFileDate() when specified alone, without requiring CLONE.

   - VERIFY      : actually re-reads the destination after every write and compares byte-for-byte with the source.
-Corrupted files are deleted immediately.
+Corrupted files are replaced immediately.

   - Partial write detection: checks Write() return value on every call.
-                  Silently truncated files (common on FAT95/Poseidon) are caught, logged, and the destination is deleted.
+                  Silently truncated files are caught, logged, and the destination is replaced.

   - Path handling: destination directories are created recursively (equivalent of mkdir -p).
-Assign paths like sys: are handled correctly without spurious slashes.

 EXTRA FEATURES